TheGhostAnalyst/web_scraper/Readme.md

 - Extracts emails, links, or structured data from websites
 - Supports both single-page and multi-page scraping
 - Easy to extend with custom parsing logic
-- Mimic normal browsers like chrom with headers to avoid getting flagged or blocked multiple times
+- Mimic normal browsers like chrome with headers to avoid getting flagged or blocked multiple times
+- Saves Scrapped links and emails outputs to different .txt files
+- Prints out full path of where the file of scrapped contents can be found

 ---